mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 ## Problem: A `struct` with no `interface`

 Let's say you are working on a large code base that was not built with `interfaces` in mind, meaning, there are `structs` and methods attached to those `structs`, but there is no `interface` describing it.
-This is a perfectly valid approach when you don't need to mock/stub the method implementations provided by that `struct`, or when there isn't more than one implementation of the same 'contract'.
-When these things **are** needed - we need to provide an `interface`.
+This is a perfectly valid approach when you don't need to mock/stub the method implementations provided by that `struct`, or there's only one implementation of the same 'contract'.

+However, when these things are required we need to provide an `interface`.

 Here's a small code snippet to demonstrate: